jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/website.png)

-This shows a normal webpage with some information about overpass password manager.There are only two pages linked with homepage which seems usual,so starting directory scan.
+This shows a normal webpage with some information about overpass password manager.There are only two pages linked with homepage which seems usual,so starting a directory scan.

 <h3>Dirsearch Scan</h3>